piske-alex/go-sse/README.md

 - JQ-style queries for data access and filtering
 - Client filtering capabilities
 - HTTP API for store management
+- Support for large POST requests (up to 20MB)

 ## Storage Options